Productivity¶

 Data parsing¶

 - Tired of passing open, high, low, and close as separate time series?
-Portfolio class methods have been extended to take a data instance instead of close and extract the contained OHLC data automatically - a small but timesaving feature!
+Portfolio class methods now accept a data instance instead of just close and automatically extract the contained OHLC data.
+This small but handy feature saves you time!

 >>> data = vbt.YFData.pull("BTC-USD", start="2020-01", end="2020-03")